tower-rs/tower/guides/building-a-middleware-from-scratch.md

 }
 ```

-Finally we have to revisit our `Service` implementation and update it to also
+Revisit our `Service` implementation and update it to also
 use `BoxError`:

 ```rust